vboyev-MSFT/defender-docs/defender-endpoint/mde-plugin-wsl.md

 The plug-in onboards the WSL machine with the tag `WSL2`.
 Should you or your organization need a custom tag, please follow the steps outlined below:

-1. Open Registry Editor as an administrator
+1. Open Registry Editor as an administrator.

 2. Create a registry key with the following details: